 Clinton Hill is one of New York’s premier Victorian-era neighborhoods and is listed on the National Register of Historic Places.
 In part because of Pratt, it boasts an extraordinary number of creative artists, architects, designers, illustrators, and sculptors among its residents.

 Pratt’s Manhattan campus is located at 144 West 14th Street, within walking distance of Union Square, Chelsea’s art district, and many other leading educational and cultural institutions.
 The seven-story, 80,000-square-foot property offers state-of-the-art facilities within a distinctive, turn-of-the-century Romanesque Revival building.
-Pratt’s Manhattan-based programs benefit from the new campus’s cutting-edge technology and its prime location.
+Pratt’s Manhattan-based programs benefit from the new campus’s cutting-edge technology and its prime location, as well as its new gallery space.

 Pratt’s upstate extension campus in Utica, New York, is the result of an affiliation with the renowned Munson-Williams-Proctor Arts Institute.
 Students take the first two years of Pratt’s Bachelor of Fine Arts in Fine Art, Photography, Art and Design Education, or Communications Design on Munson’s beautiful central New York State campus and finish the last two years at Pratt in Brooklyn.
 With state-of-the-art facilities, a world-class museum, and spacious new student apartments in a historic Victorian-era neighborhood, PrattMWP is a wonderful opportunity for students looking for a first-rate art education in a small-town setting at a significantly lower cost.